Advanced Bible Quiz about Bible Characters.

 -

-How old were Moses and Aaron when they confronted Pharaoh?
+How old was Moses when he confronted Pharaoh?

-Moses was 80 years old, while Aaron was 83 years old.
+Moses was 80 years old and Aaron was 83 years old when they faced Pharaoh.

 Exodus 7:1-7